bsmg/beat-saber-community-wiki/faq.md

 # How do I load other plugins?

-Manually approved mods uploaded to modsaber.ml are included in the mod manager.
+Only manually approved mods uploaded to modsaber.ml are included in the mod manager.
-Follow the instructions in the [beginners-guide](beginners-guide).

-After you have run the mod manager, you can then add other mods as well.
+(If you don't have any mods yet, run the mod manager from [beginners-guide](beginners-guide).)

-Plugins / mods that aren't in the mod manager have to be placed manually in the following directories:
+If you'd like to add another mod that isn't included in the mod manager, you have to place the mod manually in the following directories:

-.dll plugins go in the following directory
+.dll plugins go in this directory
 Steam:
 `steamapps\common\Beat Saber\Plugins`

 Oculus:
 `hyperbolic-magnetism-beat-saber\Plugins`

-Asset replacement plugins go in the directory
+Asset replacement plugins go in this directory
 Steam:
 `steamapps\common\Beat Saber\Beat Saber_Data`